One of the fastest ways to limit your creativity is to behave as though your experiences represent everyone else’s:

-“I didn’t qualify for a college scholarship even though I was top of my class, so the educational system is a failure to everyone.”
+“I didn’t qualify for that college scholarship even though I was top of my class, so the educational system is a failure to everyone.”

 “But he was nice to me . . .”

-The most creative people allow their perspectives to be challenged, are empathetic and choose not to harden their minds or hearts, and understand that their worldview is not the end-all and can always be broadened.
+The most creative people allow their perspectives to be challenged, are empathetic, choose not to harden their minds or hearts, and understand that their worldview is not the end-all and can always be broadened.